 A student who consistently violates the school's discipline policy, resulting in suspension[s], will be placed on a Behavioral Hold and will not be able to re-register until they have demonstrated an improved level of behavior, to an acceptable level on a consistent basis.
-A student who does not improve by the end of 3rd quarter will remain on the Behavioral Hold, and ultimately be placed on the school's Exit List.
+A student who does not improve by the end of the 3rd quarter will remain on Behavioral Hold and be placed on the school's Non-re-enrollment list.